roman-milk/roman-milk.github.io/fucking-evolution.md

  "Good.
 Good.
 We are going to pass on dinner.
 The party is being catered.
 The guests will be arriving in about an hour."

  "I'll be ready.
 You can bet on that."
-Report_Story #1